This is the multi-page printable view of this section. Click here to print.

 2. Custom SSH keys: Uses a user-specified location (e.g., ~/.ssh_rsyncosx/rsyncosx)

-When using default keys, RsyncUI doesn’t add extra SSH parameters to rsync commands.
-Custom keys require additional parameters to tell rsync where to find them.
+With default keys, RsyncUI doesn’t add extra SSH parameters.
+Custom keys require additional parameters.

 Step-by-Step: Creating Custom SSH Keys